Creating an external anchor component

 Using this:

-<EA text="Svelte" href="https://svelte.dev" />
+<EA text="Svelte" href="https://svelte.dev" /> generates this:

 External Anchor (Icon Only)